snoyberg/posa-chapter/warp.md

 To send them in a single TCP packet (when possible), new Warp switched from `writev()` to `send()`.
-It uses the `send()` system call with the `MSG_MORE` flag to store a header and the `sendfile()` system call to send both the stored header and a file.
+It uses `send()` with the `MSG_MORE` flag to store a header and `sendfile()` to send both the stored header and a file.
 This made the throughput at least 100 times faster.

 ## Clean-up with timers

+This section explain how to implement connection timeout and how to cache file descriptors.

 ### Timers for connections

-To prevent slowloris attacks, Warp kills a user thread, which communicates with a client, if the client does not send a significant amount of data for a specified period (30 seconds by default).
+To prevent slowloris attacks, a dedicated user thread kills a user thread, which communicates with a client, if the client does not send a significant amount of data for a specified period (30 seconds by default).